BrainCOGS/U19-GUI/README.md

 * *pullDailyLogs*
 * And of course all dj-queries (e.g. for templates)

-All writing into the spreadsheets happens in the functions
+All writing into the database happens in the functions
 * *pushDailyInfo*
 * *pushAnimaInfo*
 * *writeTrainingDataToDatabase.m* (uses *pullAnimalList* and *pushDailyInfo* of the animalDatabase)